 The first year of courses within the PGA of Canada Training Academy is $780, beginning upon the successful completion of the PAT.
 Fees will range from $2,800 to $4,000 over the course of the six years that one has to complete the program.
 As with the PGA of America, membership will require payment of annual membership dues.

-As a member, it will also be important to develop your network of professionals—as mentioned, we wear many hats, but we cannot be experts in all of them.
-The PGA is a close-knit community of professionals who share information and experiences, successes and failures, so our colleagues can avoid the pitfalls or enjoy the rewards of a job well done in golf.
+Both the PGA of America and the PGA of Canada are close-knit communities of professionals who share information and experiences, successes and failures, so colleagues can avoid the pitfalls or enjoy the rewards of a job well done in golf.

 When completing high school and entering college, we don’t always know what we want to do when we grow up.
 I always knew writing was for me, but the golf component came a little later.
 The PGA of America has two vital programs in place for those who figured it out early, as well as for folks like me who worked in other fields first.